christiankroy/Thesis/README.md

 ### File and Folder Structure ###

-For purposes of organisation, use the following folder setup:
+For purposes of organization, use the following folder setup:

 ```
 Thesis